Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 Access.
 All names listed on NYSE or NASDAQ are accessible through Vested, INDmoney, IBKR, and Rovia.
 The structural cost differences are covered in Vested vs INDmoney vs IBKR vs Rovia — for a portfolio deploying Rs 25 lakh+ per year, IBKR's FX cost edge becomes material; for under Rs 10 lakh per year the Indian-aware platforms cost less in absolute terms.

 LRS limits and TCS.
-Total LRS limit: USD 250,000 per FY.
-TCS on LRS for investment purposes: 20% above ₹10 lakh per FY (the ₹7 lakh figure applies to education / medical / tour purposes, not investment).
+LRS limit is USD 250,000 per FY per individual.
+TCS on LRS for investment purposes: 20% above ₹10 lakh per FY (education / medical / tour purposes use ₹7 lakh thresholds with different rate schedules).
 For a Rs 25 lakh annual deployment, plan for roughly Rs 3 lakh of TCS that you'll reconcile against your tax liability at year-end.
+Form 12BAA (Finance Act 2024, effective October 2024) lets salaried employees declare TCS to their employer for reduced monthly TDS, compressing the recovery timeline from 12–18 months to within the same FY.

 Tax on gains.
 Foreign equity LTCG = 12.5% under Section 112 with a 24-month holding period.
 STCG = slab.
 Indexation removed for foreign equity post-Budget 2024.
 The 24-month holding period is real — selling at day 720 vs day 740 can cost ₹50k–₹2 lakh on a meaningful gain.

 Schedule FA.
 Any of these names held at any point during the calendar year (January–December — Schedule FA is the one ITR schedule that doesn't use the financial year) triggers a Schedule FA disclosure obligation.
 Peak value, closing value (December 31), dividends, gross sale proceeds all need to be reported.
-The penalty for non-disclosure is ₹10 lakh per year of default under the Black Money Act.
+Penalty for non-disclosure under the Black Money Act 2015: 30% tax + 3× penalty + 3–10 year prosecution risk.
 See the Schedule FA disclosure guide and the Schedule FA helper tool for the field-by-field walkthrough.

 Dividend treatment.
 Most names here pay token dividends or none.
 AVGO, TXN, ADI, QCOM, EQIX, DLR are the meaningful payers.
 US dividend withholding is 25% under the India-US DTAA with a valid W-8BEN; the credit flows through Form 67 in your Indian ITR (renumbered Form 44 from Tax Year 2026-27).